StocksTechTop Stories

 Most CEOs would attempt to court advertisers by addressing their concerns and doing whatever it takes to keep their business; Elon Musk is not like most CEOs.
 Musk has taken advertisers’ reduced Twitter spend as something of an affront and has responded by going on the attack.

-Brazenly, he’s chosen to focus on the sixth largest advertiser in the world, Apple (NASDAQ: AAPL), which spent $3 billion on advertising in 2021.
+Brazenly, he’s chosen to focus on the sixth-largest advertiser in the world, Apple (NASDAQ: AAPL), which spent $3 billion on advertising in 2021.
 After claiming Apple had significantly reduced advertising spend on Twitter after he took over, Musk tweeted that Apple had threatened to remove Twitter from the App Store but did not tell Twitter why.
-He also took aim at Apple’s App Store fees, calling them a “secret tax.”
+He also aimed at Apple’s App Store fees, calling them a “secret tax.”
 Musk even posted a tweet asking if Apple hates free speech in America.

 Musk is making a very risky move by going after Apple in particular.
 Not only are they a significant advertiser, but they also act as something of a gatekeeper for Twitter.
 If Apple were to remove Twitter from the App Store, it would prevent iPhone users from downloading the app, which would be catastrophic for Twitter and pose a serious threat to the company’s future.